emberjs/website/source/blog/2018-11-29-december-event.md

 responsive: true
 ---

-December is a great month to support your friendly Ember.js learning team!
+December is a great month to support your friendly Ember.js Learning Team!

 Maybe December is a busy month for you, because of the holidays and family obligations- and that’s totally okay- we hope you have a great time!
 But for some, December is a time of the year with a lot of downtime.
 Maybe that’s you!
 Are you wondering what to do with all your vacation time in December?
 We’ve got ya covered!